-- i) How can I improve the comprehensibility of my explanation? - ii) How can I strengthen the evidence I use to justify my assertions? - iii) How can I extend and deepen my sociohistorical and sociocultural understandings of their influences on my practice and writings? - iv) How can I enhance the authenticity of my explanations to show that I am truly committed to the values I claim to hold?
+- 1. How can I improve the comprehensibility of my explanation? - 2.
+How can I strengthen the evidence I use to justify my assertions? - 3.
+How can I extend and deepen my sociohistorical and sociocultural understandings of their influences on my practice and writings? - 4.
+How can I enhance the authenticity of my explanations to show that I am truly committed to the values I claim to hold?

-add we often add to these questions two more:
+And we often add to these questions two more: